Doctor of Medicine: Poland

-In Poland the title of lekarz (physician, medical doctor) or "lek." is granted after completing a 6-year medical program (students apply to it directly after graduating high school) and is equivalent to magister (master).
-Many medical schools in Poland also offer medicine programs in English, which award the Doctor of Medicine (MD) degree.
-In contrast, a higher doctoral academic research degree in medicine resembling a PhD is named "dr n. med." or doktor nauk medycznych (Doctor of Medical Sciences), or even higher scientific degree after habilitation, doktor habilitowany nauk medycznych (dr hab. n. med.).
+In Poland the title/professional degree of lekarz (abbreviated lek.), also the name of the profession (physician), is granted after completing a six-year medical program, study (students apply to it directly after graduating high school with matura) and is equivalent to magister, magister inżynier or magister sztuki (master).
+Many medical higher schools in Poland also offer medicine programs in English, which award the Doctor of Medicine (MD) degree.
+In contrast, a higher, doctoral academic research degree in medicine resembling a PhD is named doktor nauk medycznych (abbreviated dr n. med.)
+(Doctor of Medical Sciences), or even higher scientific degree after habilitation, doktor habilitowany nauk medycznych (dr hab. n. med.) (can be treated as doctor of science).
 Specialization is valued similarly to a specialization in the English system.
-It is not a pre-requisite for a "dr n. med." which is an academic, not a professional title in Poland.
+It is not a pre-requisite for a dr n. med. or dr hab. n. med. which are an academic/scientific, not a professional titles in Poland.

 Romania

-Romanian medical programs last for 6 years (including clinical practice), which is the long-cycle first professional degree and concludes with a final licensing examination (licența), based on the dissertation of the student's original research.
+Romanian medical programs last for six years (including clinical practice), which is the long-cycle first professional degree and concludes with a final licensing examination (licența), based on the dissertation of the student's original research.
 The degree awarded is 'Doctor-Medic' and graduates are entitled to use the title "Dr."

 Russia

-Medical universities in Russia offer a six-year curriculum leading to award a professional graduate degree, called qualification (degree) of "specialist" (Diploma of Specialist; in medicine, Diploma of Physician (Doctor of Medicine)).
+Medical universities in Russia offer a six-year curriculum leading to award a professional graduate degree, called qualification (degree) of "specialist" (Diploma of Specialist; in medicine, Diploma of Physician).

-Whereas, the title of Doctor of Medical Sciences (доктор медицинских наук, "doktor medicinskikh nauk" abbreviated д. м. н.) is a higher research doctoral degree, which may be earned after the Candidate of Medical Sciences (the latter is informally regarded in Russia as equivalent to the Ph.D.).
+The title of Doctor of Medical Sciences (доктор медицинских наук, "doktor medicinskikh nauk" abbreviated д. м. н.) is a higher research doctoral degree, which may be earned after the Candidate of Medical Sciences (the latter is informally regarded in Russia as equivalent to the PhD).

 Serbia

-In Serbia, MD degree is awarded upon completion of six years of study at a School of Medicine immediately after high school, after which a six-month residency followed a national exam has to be completed in order to complete the degree.
+In Serbia, the MD degree is awarded upon completion of six years of study at a School of Medicine immediately after high school, after which a six-month residency following a national exam has to be completed in order to complete the degree.